more8722/Recommendations-with-IBM/README.md

 - Pickle
 # File descriptions
 - Recommendations_with_IBM.html -copy of Recommendations_with_IBM.ipynb in html format
-- Recommendations_with_IBM.ipynb -contain all analysis process yeay
+- Recommendations_with_IBM.ipynb -contain all analysis process